a10networks/a10-octavia/README.md

 ## STEP6: Allow security group to access vThunder AXAPIs port

-As `admin` OpenStack user, update security group `lb-mgmt-sec-grp` (security group of which ID is provided in octavia.conf) and allow `PORT 80` and `PORT 443` ingress traffic to allow AXAPI communication with vThunder instances.
+As `admin` OpenStack user, update security group `lb-mgmt-sec-grp` (security group of which ID is provided in a10-octavia.conf) and allow `TCP PORT 80`, `TCP PORT 443` and `UDP PORT 5555`  ingress traffic to allow AXAPI communication with vThunder instances.

 ## STEP7: Restart Related Octavia Services
 ### devstack development environment